X-ray fluorescence: Other spectroscopic methods using the same principle

 The de-excitation also ejects Auger electrons, but Auger electron spectroscopy (AES) normally uses an electron beam as the probe.

 Confocal microscopy X-ray fluorescence imaging is a newer technique that allows control over depth, in addition to horizontal and vertical aiming, for example, when analysing buried layers in a painting.

 Instrument qualification

-A 2001 review, addresses the application of portable instrumentation from QA/QC perspectives.
-It provides a guide to the development of a set of SOPs if regulatory compliance guidelines are not available.
+A 2022 review addresses the application of portable instrumentation from quality assurance/quality control perspectives.
+It provides a guide to the development of a set of Standard Operating Procedures if regulatory compliance guidelines are not available.